JavaGT/wearetheuniversity.org/source/blog/2012/02/02/treasury-wants-education-for-the-few-not-the-many.md

 <p>TEU national
-president Dr Sandra Grey says Treasury’s advice about tertiary education is misplaced and simplistic.  </p>
+president Dr Sandra Grey says Treasury’s advice about tertiary education is misplaced and simplistic.<p>

 <p>“There
 is no evidence that shifting funding to favour younger